englacial/xopr/README.md

 ## License

 This library was originally written by Thomas Teisberg and Shane Grigsby.
-It is open source and licensed udner the [MIT License](./LICENSE).
+It is open source and licensed under the [MIT License](./LICENSE).

 <!-- Hidden tracking values for GitHub Action -->
 <!-- ARCTIC_VALUE: 612696 -->